OOlashyn/powerappsportal-liquid-cheat-sheet/README.md

 ### page

-Rerers to the current page.
+Refers to the current page.
 Combines the attributes from sitemap and entity type records.
 Extends entity object.

 | Attribute | Description |
 |-----------|-------------|